flapjack/flapjack.io/DATA_STRUCTURES.md

 *Failed services under a client id*

     failed_checks:CLIENT (sorted set) -> ( TIMESTAMP, ENTITY:CHECK ; TIMESTAMP, ENTITY:CHECK ; ... )

+### Current checks

+NOTE: Currently Vapourware, follow along at gh-104

+Any time an event is received from the check execution system for a check, the check's timestamp (rank) is updated in this sorted set.
+If a check isn't in this list, then it should be considered as old and irrelevant and a candidate for deletion, so hidden from general view in the API and Web UI, etc.

+    current_checks (sorted set) => ( TIMESTAMP, ENTITY:CHECK ; TIMESTAMP, ENTITY:CHECK ; ... )

 ### Mass failures, eg for a client